DormanLab/AmpliCI/README.md

 - reads contain ambiguous nucleotides

-- reads vary in length	<!-- Actually, in our experience, your program is fine with this. -->

 - reads are not in the right FASTQ input format, for example reads and quality scores cannot contain newline characters

-- there are too few reads or reads are so noisy that there are no sequences observed more than the lower bound number of times (option `-lb`, default 2.0)
+- there are too few reads or reads are so noisy that there are no sequences observed more than the lower bound number of times (option `--abundance`, default 2.0)

+# Detailed options <a name = "options" />

+Main options:

+- `--fastq` The fastq input file.
+[REQUIRED]

+- `--outfile` Output file(s) for best clustering solution or estimated error profile.
+[REQUIRED]

+- `--profile` The input error profile.
+If none, treat quality score literally.
+[DEFAULT: none]

+- `--error` Estimate the error profile.
+[Used in error estimation only]

+- `--haplotypes` FASTA file with haplotypes.
+[Used in reads assignment only]

+Options for sensitivity:

+- `--abundance` Lower bound for scaled true abundance during haplotype reconstruction.
+[DEFAULT: 2.0]

+- `--contaminants` Baseline count abundance of contaminating or noise sequences.
+[DEFAULT: 1]

+- `--indel` Indel sequencing error rate.
+Cannot also use --insertion or --deletion.
+[DEFAULT: 0.00006]

+- `--diagnostic`  Threshold of probability in the diagnostic test.
+[DEFAULT: 0.001 / number_candidates]

+Other important options:

+- `--align`  Align all reads to haplotypes (slow).
+[DEFAULT: none]

+- `--log_likelihood`  Lower bound for reads maximum posterior assignment probability screening during reads assignment.
+[DEFAULT: -100.0]

 # Acknowledgments <a name = "acknowledgements" />